NetApp/terraform-provider-netapp-ontap/docs/index.md

 Required:

+- `name` (String) Profile name

+Optional:

 - `hostname` (String) ONTAP management interface IP address or name.
 For AWS Lambda, the management endpoints for the FSxN system.
-- `name` (String) Profile name
-- `password` (String, Sensitive) ONTAP management password for username
+Not required when using Google Cloud NetApp Volumes (gcnv).
-- `username` (String) ONTAP management user name (cluster or svm)
+- `username` (String) ONTAP management user name (cluster or svm).
+Not required when using Google Cloud NetApp Volumes (gcnv).

-Optional:
+- `password` (String, Sensitive) ONTAP management password for username.
+Not required when using Google Cloud NetApp Volumes (gcnv).
 - `aws_lambda` (Attributes) AWS configuration for Lambda (see [below for nested schema](#nestedatt--connection_profiles--aws_lambda))
+- `gcnv` (Attributes) Google Cloud NetApp Volumes configuration (see [below for nested schema](#nestedatt--connection_profiles--gcnv))
 - `validate_certs` (Boolean) Whether to enforce SSL certificate validation, defaults to true.
-Not applicable for AWS Lambda
+Not applicable for AWS Lambda or Google Cloud NetApp Volumes

 <a id="nestedatt--connection_profiles--aws_lambda"></a>